 Beyond improving current trucking practices, autonomous driving technology is opening up entirely new possibilities for the industry.

-Self-driving truck startup Einride is also developing cab-less vehicles.
+Self-driving truck startup Einride is developing cab-less vehicles for a variety of trucking applications.
 It recently announced the next generation of its Pod trucks, powered by NVIDIA DRIVE AGX Orin.
 These futuristic electric haulers will be able to scale from closed-facility operation to fully autonomous driving on backroads and highways.

 With high-performance, energy-efficient AI compute at the core, autonomous trucks will push the limits of what’s possible in delivery and logistics, transforming industries around the world.